5 minute history lesson

 The King’s Dragoon Guards, sailed for Hong Kong via Tianjin on 7th of November, 1860 after taking part in the looting & destruction the Summer Palace.
 Its crew would have surely brought looted items with them.
 Only 3 years later, a large vase taken from the Summer Palace was sold in Bridport, UK at the Bradpole Bazaar in order to fund church building improvements.
 The vase was presented by a Rev. William Beach, who had been the chaplain to the Bishop of Hong Kong (see the Dorset County Chronicle page 8, July 30th, 1863).

-Items were brought back by Captain James Gunter who commanded the ‘G’ Troop of the King’s Dragoon Guards.
+Items pictured above were brought back by Captain James Gunter who commanded the ‘G’ Troop of the King’s Dragoon Guards.

 With such close proximity to China and its mixed east-west population, it’s not surprising that interest in Hong Kong, in Chinese culture was strong.
 Local newspapers regularly reported on Chinese “antiquities related topics” such as the controversies surrounding Hungarian-British archaeologist Sir Aurel Stein and even exhibitions abroad of Chinese antiquities and relics, of which many had passed through Hong Kong.
 The Hong Kong Free Press in 1933 talks about an exhibition of Tang dynasty tomb relics.